Cumbernauld: Sport and leisure

 The town's rugby team, Cumbernauld RFC, were formed in 1970 and grew to have 3 senior men's teams and several junior teams.
 The club and council agreed in the late 1970s to develop the Auchenkilns area in Condorrat.
 The multi-sports facility opened in 1979 and is now shared with Kildrum United FC.
 They play in West Region League 3, the 7th tier of club rugby in Scotland.

 The Cumbernauld Gymnastics Club moved into its base at Broadwood Gymnastics Academy in the early 1990s it, a purpose built building at the same site as Broadwood Stadium.
-They also have tennis and short tennis at Broodwood.
+They also have tennis and short tennis at Broadwood.
 Dance classes are held at a number of location including Cumbernauld Theatre which also has drama classes and programmes.

 The Cumbernauld Handball Team, Tryst 77, which in 2007 came second in the British Handball Championships.
 The Tryst houses the Cumbernauld swimming team, the Tryst Lions wrestling club and squash and badminton courts as well as gyms.
-Martial arts are practised in The Link, the Tryst and at Broodwood.
-Raw Taekwondo also have a centre at Westfield Industrial Estate.
+Martial arts are practised in The Link, the Tryst and at Broadwood.